mike99mac/minimy-mike99mac/README.md

         - Raspberry Pi OS (legacy) => Debian Buster with Desktop
         - Other General Purpose OS => Ubuntu => Desktop 22.04.2 LTS (64-bit)

     - Select the *Storage* device.
 You should see just one micro-SD card in the dropdown menu.
+If you don't see any entry, your SD card has not been recognized.

     - Click **Write**.

-    - Enter the password of the current user.
+    - If you are challenged for credentials, enter the password of the current user.

 You should see a progress indicator as the image is copied to the SD card.
 It should take around 5 minutes.